armilam/google-assistant-ruby/README.md

     assistant.conversation.state = "asking favorite color"

     assistant.ask(
-      prompt: "What is your favorite color?",
+      "What is your favorite color?",
-      no_input_prompt: ["What did you say your favorite color is?"]
+      ["What did you say your favorite color is?"]
     )
   end